-The traditional method for getting hired into federal government jobs is through the competitive examining process.
-The Office of Personnel Management has delegated authority to agencies to examine for all positions except for administrative law judges, although in some cases agencies use OPM services under contract.
+The most-used method for getting hired into federal government jobs is through the competitive examining process.
+The Office of Personnel Management has delegated authority to agencies to examine for all positions although in some cases agencies use OPM services under contract.
 In addition, OPM maintains standing registers of applicants in certain common occupations from which agencies may select candidates.
+(Note: Until mid-2018, OPM conducted competitive assessments and maintained a register of qualified administrative law judge candidates, from which agencies with vacancies would choose.
+However, agencies now hire for those positions through excepted service procedures, subject to general qualifications rules set by OPM.)

 Jobs announced under this process are open to all.
 However, there are also numerous other hiring authorities, which are called “appointing” authorities, since technically speaking federal employees are appointed into jobs, not hired into them.